soumendrak/website-v2/content/series/job-interviews/accion-labs-interview-questions/index.md

 1. Data structures and operations
 2. Advanced data structures
-  a.
-Namedtuple
+   1. Namedtuple
-  b.
-Defaultdict
+   2. Defaultdict
-  c.
-Orderedict
+   3. Orderedict
 3. Oops concepts
-  a.
-Inheritance
+   1. Inheritance
-  b.
-Polymorphism
+   2. Polymorphism
-  c.
-Abstraction
+   3. Abstraction
-  d.
-Encapsulation
+   4. Encapsulation
 4. Design Patterns
 5. REST API design and development
 6. Github/Git
 7. Linux basic operation
-  a.
-How to make a file extracting only the second  column of the original file ?
+   1. How to make a file extracting only the second  column of the original file ?
-  b.
-Reduction
+   2. Reduction
-  c.
-Pipe
+   3. Pipe

 The interviewer advised not to mug-up things, but go deep and ask yourself why is this happening, what will happen if design patterns/polymorphism is not there.